nkadel/mockrepo/README.md

 * make build

-Installing Samba
+Installing mock
 ==============--

-The relevant yum repository is built locally in samba4reepo.
+The relevant yum repository is built locally in mockreepo.
 To enable the repository, use this:

 * make repo

 Then install the .repo file in /etc/yum.repos.d/ as directed.
 This requires root privileges, which is why it's not automated.

-Samba RPM Build Security
+Mock RPM Build Security
 ====================

 There is a significant security risk with enabling yum repositories